Everything You Need To Know About CPM: The Critical Path Method With Examples

 cpm

-If we have a look at activity F, it’s preceded by activity A, and a combination of F, G, and H act as immediate predecessors for the activities K and L. So let’s wait before we take it up.
+If we have a look at activity F, it’s preceded by activity A, and a combination of F, G, and H act as immediate predecessors for activities K and L. So, let’s wait before we take it up.
 Instead, let’s shift our attention to activity G. It’s preceded by B. So, we’ll draw it like so.

 PMP Certification Essential for Senior-Level Roles